 In April of 1991, the Santa Cruz County Board of Supervisors took action to establish a Percent for Art Program applicable to County construction projects.
 Up to 2% of the cost of construction of buildings and parks may be designated to fund the inclusion of public art work.

 County Administrative Officer Susan Mauriello aptly described the philosophy behind the Percent for Art program in her March 29, 1991 letter to the Board of Supervisors, recommending that the Board approve the program.
 She wrote, "During this year of limited resources, it is essential that our desire for fiscal prudence be integrated with the understanding that buildings are long-term assets which our citizenry can enjoy for generations.
 Consider the value of public structures such as the Marin Civic Center designed by Frank Lloyd Wright, the old wing of our State Capitol building and our wonderful memories of the Cooper House.
 These buildings were more than offices.
 They are the legacies left for us by public servants of earlier generations.
 In this way, we too have an obligation to our future.
 The aesthetics of our structures and the value of public art forms should be on our minds when we are considering capital building and park projects."

-Recently-completed public artworks can be found at the Heart of Soquel (pictured, lower left, by Juan Ramón Gimeno).
-Projects currently in the works include Floral Park, Twin Lakes Beachfront, the Farm Park, the Felton Library, and Behavioral Health Office Building on the Freedom Campus in Watsonville.
+Recently-installed public artworks can be found at the Twin Lakes Beachfront and Floral Park.
+Projects currently in the works include the Farm Park, the Felton Library and Discovery Park, and Behavioral Health Office Building on the Freedom Campus in Watsonville.

 Interactive Map of Public Art Locations